 - Bake for 30-35 minutes or until the edges are brown.

-- Once tempeh gyro slices are done, remove from oven and cover with foil to keep warm.
+- Once tempeh (or mushrooms) is done, remove from oven and cover with foil to keep warm.
 Set aside.

-- When the potatoes are done, warm the pita bread in a damp towel for 2-3 minutes to soften.
+- Warm the pita bread in a damp towel for 2-3 minutes in the microwave to soften.

-- Build your gyros with the tempeh gyro slices, potatoes, tomatoes, red onion and lettuce if preferred.
+- Build your gyros with the tempeh gyro slices, potatoes (if using), tomatoes, red onion and lettuce if preferred.